SoftUni-Internal/interactive-content/EN/03-Lists/05-Homework.md

 **When you receive an index**, you must **remove the element at that index** from the sequence (as if you've captured the pokemon).

-You must INCREASE the value of all elements in the sequence which are **LESS or EQUAL to the removed element**, with the **value** **of the removed element**.
+You must increase the value of all elements in the sequence, which are **less than or equal to the removed element** with the **value of the removed element**.

-You must DECREASE the value of all elements in the sequence which are **GREATER than the removed element**, with the **value of the removed element**.
+You must decrease the value of all elements in the sequence, which are **greater than the removed element** with the **value of the removed element**.

-If the given index is **LESS than 0**, **remove the first element of the sequence**, and **COPY the last element to its place**.
+If the given index is **less than 0**, **remove the first element of the sequence** and **copy the last element to its place**.

-If the given index is **GREATER than the last index of the sequence**, **remove the last element from the sequence**, and **COPY the first element to its place**.
+If the given index is **greater than the last index of the sequence**, **remove the last element from the sequence** and **copy the first element to its place**.

-The increasing and decreasing of elements should also be done in these cases.
+Increasing and decreasing of elements should also be done in these cases.

-The element, whose value you should use is the **REMOVED element**.
+The element, whose value you should use, is the **removed element**.

 The **program ends** when **no more elements remain** in the sequence.

 ### Input

-- On the first line of input, you will receive a sequence of integers, separated by spaces
+- On the first line, you will receive a sequence of integers, separated by spaces

 - On the next several lines you will receive integers - the indexes